apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ##### Disk upload `fs.s3a.block.output.buffer=disk`

-When `fs.s3a.block.output.buffer` is set to `array`, all data is buffered to local hard disks in prior to upload.
+When `fs.s3a.block.output.buffer` is set to `disk`, all data is buffered to local hard disks in prior to upload.
 This minimizes the amount of memory consumed, and so eliminates heap size as the limiting factor in queued uploads —exactly as the original "direct to disk" buffering used when